fplab/rustviz-tutorial/README.md

 # Include the examples in your book

 Again navigate to SUMAARY.md in folder src.
-To include one svg file, refer to it by:
+To include one svg file, refer to it by following:

 ```
-<object type="image/svg+xml" class="YOUR_EXAMPLE code_panel" data="YOUR_SVG.svg"></object>
+<object type="image/svg+xml" class="YOUR_EXAMPLE code_panel" data="path/to/YOUR_SVG.svg"></object>
 ```

   Note: Example of additional mouse hovering feature is also included in the sample code in My First Chapter.

 An example is done for creating a new example in My First Chapter, where source code are contained in the my-first-chapter.md.